-UK reviews
+UK and Irish reviews

 ‘A book that explores themes of identity, race, privilege, dislocation, and political unrest in a post-apartheid society.
 You could also call it the sexual and intellectual coming-of-age story of a young surgeon in post-apartheid South Africa.' – Dipo Faloyin, 'The Long Wave', Guardian